Economy of Ukraine: Post-Euromaidan: 2014 to present

-In May 2016, the IMF mission chief for Ukraine, Ron van Rood, stated that the reduction of corruption was a key test for continued international support.
-In 2015 Transparency International ranked Ukraine 130th out of 168 countries in its Corruption Perceptions Index.
+In May 2016, the IMF mission chief for Ukraine, Ron van Rood, stated that reduction of corruption was a key test for continued international support.
 In February 2016, historian Andrew Wilson assessed progress in reducing corruption as poor as of 2016.
 Aivaras Abromavičius, Ukraine's then-Minister of Economy and Trade, resigned in February 2016, citing ingrained corruption.
-In October, at a conference for foreign investors, corruption and lack of trust in the judiciary were identified as the largest obstacles to investment.
+In October of the same year, a survey of potential foreign investors conducted by Dragon Capital identified corruption and lack of trust in the judiciary as the largest obstacles to investment.

 Late in July 2016, the State Statistics Service of Ukraine reported that, compared with June 2015, real wages had increased by 17.3%.
 Simultaneously the National Bank of Ukraine reported a $406 million surplus in Ukraine's January–June 2016 balance of payments against a deficit of $1.3 billion in the same period in 2015.
 According to Ukraine's State Statistics Service, inflation in 2016 came down to 13.9%; while it had stood at 43.3% in 2015 and at 24.9% in 2014.

 The Economist has compared the severity of Ukraine's recession to that of the Greek recession in 2011–2012 – pointing to Ukraine experiencing an 8–9% decline in GDP from 2014 to 2015 and Greece experiencing an 8.1% decline of GDP in 2011–2012, and noted that not all areas of Ukraine were equally effected by the economic downturn.
 Donetsk and Luhansk (the conflict zone) saw industrial production falling by 32% and 42% respectively.
 On the other hand, Lviv, located over 1000 km from the conflict, posted the largest jump in employment in the nation.

 The economy of Ukraine has overcome the severe crisis caused by armed conflict in the eastern part of country.
 A 200% devaluation of the hryvnia in 2014–2015 made Ukrainian goods and services cheaper and more competitive.
 In 2016, for the first time since 2010, the economy grew by more than 2%.
-A 2017 World Bank statement projected growth of 2% in 2017, of 3.5% in 2018 and of 4% in 2019 and 2020.
+A 2017 World Bank statement projected growth of 2% in 2017, of 3.5% in 2018, and of 4% in 2019 and 2020.
 Inflation in Ukraine in 2017 was 13.7% (12.4% in 2016).

 Since about 2015, there has been a growing number of Ukrainians working in the European Union, particularly Poland.
 Eurostat reported that 662,000 Ukrainians received EU residence permits in 2017, with 585,439 issued by Poland.
-The head of the National Security and Defense Council of Ukraine has estimated that up to 9 million Ukrainians work abroad for some part of the year, and 3.2 million have regular full-time work abroad with most not planning to return.
+The head of the National Security and Defence Council of Ukraine has estimated that up to 9 million Ukrainians work abroad for some part of the year, and 3.2 million have regular full-time work abroad with most not planning to return.
 World Bank statistics show that money remittances back to Ukraine have roughly doubled from 2015 to 2018, worth about 4% of GDP.